-You've probably seen it on your calendar or pop up as a reminder on your computer but never knew exactly what it meant.
+[dropcap]Y[/dropcap]ou've probably seen it on your calendar or pop up as a reminder on your computer but never knew exactly what it meant.
 Coming up on June 19 is Juneteenth, an American holiday celebrated by Black Americans commemorating the anniversary of the Emancipation Proclamation which was read aloud by Union general Gordon Granger in Galveston, Texas on June 19, 1865, two and a half years after President Abraham Lincoln had formally freed the enslaved people.
 Because of how remote the state of Texas was and the low level of Union soldier troops, the People of Texas didn't hear about the end of slavery until news of Robert E. Lee's surrender on April 9, 1865, had reached the state almost a month later.
+Juneteenth food is full of symbolism.

-Today Juneteenth is mainly observed in local celebrations since it is still not a nationally observed holiday.
+Today Juneteenth is mainly observed in local celebrations with red food and red drinks since it is still not a nationally observed holiday.
 It wasn't until 1970 that Texas declared it a "holiday of significance [...] particularly to the blacks of Texas".
 Activists have been fighting to declare Juneteenth a national holiday since 1996, and it was only back in 2018 that Apple added Juneteenth to their holiday calendars.
+It's also known as Freedom Day or Emancipation Day among American black people.

 How Black Americans Celebrate Juneteenth